 Close to Mount Nelson’s summit is a garden established by Outside the Box | Earth Arts Rights.
 A not for profit organisation seeking to “connect, amplify, nurture and support people working at the intersection of environmental protection, the arts and social justice”.

 With wildlife at every turn, the design of this very productive garden serves to protect against intrusion.
 Water-wise wicking beds are topped with cages, fenced and netted areas protect fruits and vegetables.

-Glasshouses also keep food plants safe from wildlife also serving to the growing season through the colder months.
+Glasshouses also keep food plants safe from wildlife and also serve to extend the growing season into the colder months.
 This water-wise garden works on closing the loop at every turn with efficient composting and worm farming.

 Many of you will be familiar with the Goodlife Permaculture garden via Gardening Australia and social media.
 Hannah and her family’s garden is a practical and soulful response to living on a dramatic slope.